buna1891/CODING/README.md

 Dependencies are of selenium java,apache poi, test ng.
 DATA DRIVEN FRAMEWORK created.
 Excel file are in format of xlsx
-EMAIL AND PASSWORD read from excel input file sheet which serves as an input.
+EMAIL AND PASSWORD read from "EXCEL INPUT FILE" sheet which serves as an input.
+"FINAL OUTPUT " displays result coloumn as passed and when other data are pulled it does not show passed since they are invalid input as a result READ DATA() becomes failure.
-With valid credentials " READ DATA" test ran successfully and as a result it writes "PASSED" on excel output file I have attached the console output files different scenarios respectively Code has ran successfully.
+With valid credentials " READ DATA" test ran successfully and as a result it writes "PASSED" on excel output file I have attached the console output files" .PNG " files for different scenarios respectively Code has ran successfully.